-Prior to joining the Owen Admissions team, Maura served as a Career Management Advisor in the Kogod School of Business at American University.
-While at Kogod, she coached business students in the areas of career and professional development, instructed a career exploration course for American University students, created and presented workshops, and facilitated career events for the business school community.
-Before moving to Washington, D.C. to pursue her Master’s degree, she began her career directing a professional development program at an association in Harrisburg, Pennsylvania.
-Her undergraduate education included concentrations in Women’s Studies and Education.
-In her spare time she enjoys finding great restaurants, antiquing, traveling, Zumba, reading and spending time with friends and family.
-She was born and raised in Hershey, Pennsylvania, and does love chocolate.
+Maura joined the Owen Admissions team in 2011.
+Currently, Maura leads the MS Finance program recruiting and serves on the MS Finance admissions committee.
+Prior to Vanderbilt, she served as a Career Management Advisor in the Kogod School of Business at American University.
+While at Kogod, Maura coached business students in the areas of career and professional development, instructed a career exploration course, created and presented workshops, and facilitated career events for the business school community.
+Before moving to Washington, D.C. to pursue her Master's degree, she began her career directing a professional development program at an association in Harrisburg, Pennsylvania.
+Her undergraduate education included concentrations in Women's Studies and Education.
+In her spare time she enjoys cooking, antiquing, traveling, Zumba, and spending time with friends and family.
+She was born and raised in Hershey, Pennsylvania.

 Senior Associate Director, Career Management Center

 BA, University of Mississippi, 2003